dcernst/dcernst.github.io/teaching/mat526f16/materials.md

 ## Course Materials ##
 Any relevant course materials will be posted here.

+- You can find the current errata for the book [here](http://math.depaul.edu/tpeter21/Errata.pdf).

 ## Exams ##
 Below are links to the take-home portion of each exam.